 Still, hilltribe treks in Myanmar are probably the last authentic hilltribe treks on the planet.
 The trekker feels more like a guest than a customer.
 These are not hotels.
 They are real houses where people still live.
 While food is prepared and served, life goes on in the village.
 It’s an opportunity not to be missed.
 Given a choice, I would definitely choose to trek in the coldest season as some of the smells wafting from certain quarters of these houses would be more bearable.

 By 09:00, the car was waiting and we were ready to move out.
-We drove out of town and heading in the direction Lashio, we were soon back on the road which brought me to Hsipaw.
+We drove out of town and heading in the direction of Lashio, we were soon back on the road which brought me to Hsipaw.
 About half an hour into the ride, we made a right turn towards the mountains, passing a temple.
 Miho and Clement expressed interest and Jo Yin promised to bring us there on the way back.
 The road started getting bumpy here, slowly turning into a mud track meandering through browning cornfields.

 About an hour from Hsipaw, we had climbed to a Shan village surrounded by cornfields and sparsely vegetated hills.
 We had some snacks and coffee at the local convenience store.
-I was surprised by the variety of goods here.
+I was surprised by the variety of goods sold here.
 They even had luxuries like candy and potato chips.
 Such things were hard to come by even in the towns 15 years ago.

 It’s time to start trotting.
 The mud track narrowed down to a footpath, but the gradient was mostly flat.
 For those first couple of hours, it seemed like a walk in the park, an easy stroll through the cornfields which soon gave way to rice fields.
 Jo Yin showed us a special kind of black-husked glutinous rice.
 However, this is not pulut hitam for only the husk is black.
 Once you peel it back, you’ll find a very fragrant white grain.
 And it was a very familiar fragrance of puer tea.
 I realised where nuo mi xiang got its unique fragrance from.